JasonBock/Rocks/docs/notes/174 - Code Generation Test Results.md

 Results in some very wrong mock code.
 I don't know what the exact problem is right now, but this interface is definitely giving Rocks fits.
 Note that `IConventionProperty` yields similar results.

-### Types Within Delegates Do Not Show Up in Usings
+### ADDED - Types Within Delegates Do Not Show Up in Usings

 Doing this with RestSharp: